 Be prepared and the hiring manager will definitely be impressed to see that you have a clear vision of what the company stands for.

 Let your resume reflect your knowledge and your place in the company.
-There is nothing more valuable that an employee, who shares corporate interests and goals.
+There is nothing more valuable than an employee, who shares corporate interests and goals.

-Almost 90% of all CVs are written in a same pattern.
+Almost 90% of all CVs are written in the same pattern.